Seeds of Paradise: Complete Guide to Uses, History & Buying Tips

 What Are Seeds of Paradise?

-Ever heard of seeds of paradise?
-If not, you're in for a treat!
-These exotic little gems, also known as Grains of Paradise, come from the West African rainforest and are part of the ginger family (Zingiberaceae).
-They’re often mistaken for black pepper due to their similar appearance, but don’t be fooled — they pack a far more complex and aromatic punch.
+Seeds of Paradise, also known as Grains of Paradise, are aromatic spices native to West Africa and part of the ginger family (Zingiberaceae).
+Often mistaken for black pepper due to their similar appearance, they offer a complex flavor profile with warm, peppery, citrusy, and floral notes.

 Bowl of Grains of Paradise